 Despite these low numbers, the review found that 61-91% older adults wanted to discuss their end-of-life care not wanting to ‘leave it too late’.
 Adults 50yrs and over were less likely to wish to engage in discussions believing they could wait until they were older or in poorer health.
 This is at conflict with findings from de Graaff et al. who found the younger adults were more inclined to seek out information than their older peers.

 Barriers to timely communication

-Inadequate understanding of a condition can mean that people are ignorant of likely complications or trajectory of the disease.
-Educating patients and families, and linking them in with resources for self-education can initiate discussion of end-of-life management and generate questions.
+Barriers to initiating end-of-life discussions are proposed by Sharp et al. Some families are often reluctant to accept that their relative is near the end of life or feel protective and do not wanting to engage in upsetting conversations.
+Similarly, the person may be reluctant to engage in discussions, preferring to leave decisions to their family or medical team.
+[4,5] In the case of dementia these discussions do not often occur before a person has reduced decision-making capacity.
+In these instances, due to the person’s reduced understanding and decision-making capacity, many health professionals consider discussions with the person to be unwarranted.
+Inadequate understanding of a condition can mean that people are unaware of likely complications or trajectory of the disease.
+Educating the person and their families and linking them in with resources for self-education can encourage discussion of end-of-life management and generate questions.
 It is important to recognise that not all doctors are confident in their communication skills when discussing these topics and often resort to euphemisms or excessive use of medical jargon, which can mean the nature of what is discussed is not explicit or well understood.

 Timing of end-of-life discussions

 Conflicting information exists around when the best time for end-of-life discussions should take place.
 Waiting for the person to initiate conversations is often preferred by clinicians but it is reported that people rarely initiate such topics.
 [2,3,5]